Rizzler Sports Logo

 Game Two Pitching Strategy

 Option A: Completely separate staffs.
 Use different pitchers in each game.
 Game-one arms don't touch the mound in game two.
-Cleanest approach, but requires deep pitching depth.
+This is the required approach under Little League rules, and the cleanest one everywhere else.
+It just requires depth.

 Option C: One workhorse, one committee game.
 Your best pitcher goes 65 in game one.
-Game two is a bullpen game with 3-4 arms throwing 15-25 pitches each.
-This preserves game-two pitchers for the next day.
+Game two is a bullpen game with 3-4 different arms throwing 15-25 pitches each.
+This keeps every game-two pitcher at 20 or fewer, so they're all eligible again the next day.

 Ready to take your game to the next level?